Toric Multivariate Gaussian Models from Symmetries in a Tree: Zeroed nodes that imply toric structure

-Before we state the main result of the section, note that the \emph{generalized path map} (\ref{eqn:generalized path map}) on the colored tree $\T$ with zeroed nodes does not quite work when $Z(\T)\neq \emptyset$.
+Before we state the main result of the section, note that the \emph{generalized path map} (\ref{eqn:generalized path map}) on the colored tree~$\T$ with zeroed nodes does not {parameterize the variety $L_{\mathcal{T}}$} when~$Z(\T)\neq \emptyset$.
 So we make the following adjustment.
-Let $c$ be the unique non-root leaf connected to the top internal node.
-Consider $\varphi'_\T$ on $\T$ such that
+Let~$c$ be the unique non-root leaf connected to the top internal node.
+Consider~$\varphi'_\T$ on~$\T$ such that

-We also consider embeddings $\Tilde{\I}_G$ and $\Tilde{I}_T$ of ideals $\I_G$ and $I_T$, respectively, in the polynomial ring $\C[Q]\coloneqq \C[q_{ij}\mid 0\leq i<j\leq n]$ as follows.
-Let $\Tilde{\I}_G$ be the ideal in $\C[Q]$ obtained by substitution of variables in the ideal $\I_G\subset \C[\Sigma]$ in \Cref{thm:misra_sullivant}: $ \sigma_{ii}=q_{0i} \text{ and } \sigma_{ij}=q_{ij} \text{ for } 1\leq i<j\leq n.$ Similarly, let $\Tilde{I}_T$ be the ideal in $\C[Q]$ obtained by substitution of variables in the ideal $I_T\subset \C[p_{ij} \mid 0\leq i<j\leq n]$ in \Cref{thm:brownian_toric}: $p_{0i}=q_{0i} \text{ and } p_{ij}=q_{ij} \text{ for } 1\leq i<j\leq n.$ Now we are ready to state the main result of the section.
+We also consider embeddings~$\Tilde{\I}_G$ and~$\Tilde{I}_T$ of ideals~$\I_G$ and~$I_T$, respectively, in the polynomial ring $\C[Q]\coloneqq \C[q_{ij}\mid 0\leq i<j\leq n]$ as follows.
+Let~$\Tilde{\I}_G$ be the ideal in~$\C[Q]$ obtained by substitution of variables in the ideal~$\I_G\subset \C[\Sigma]$ in \Cref{thm:misra_sullivant}:~$ \sigma_{ii}=q_{0i} \text{ and } \sigma_{ij}=q_{ij} \text{ for } 1\leq i<j\leq n.$ Similarly, let~$\Tilde{I}_T$ be the ideal in~$\C[Q]$ obtained by substitution of variables in the ideal~$I_T\subset \C[p_{ij} \mid 0\leq i<j\leq n]$ in \Cref{thm:brownian_toric}:~$p_{0i}=q_{0i} \text{ and } p_{ij}=q_{ij} \text{ for } 1\leq i<j\leq n.$ Now we are ready to state the main result of the section.

-\begin{theorem} Let $\G =(G,\Lambda_{\G})$ be a BMT-derived block graph from $\T = (T,\Lambda_\T,\mathrm{Z}(\T))$ with $\mathrm{Z}(\T)\not=\emptyset$ {such that all nodes of $\T$ have distinct colors}.
-Then, the vanishing ideal of $L_\T^{-1}=\L_\G^{-1}$ under the $G$-derived Laplacian transformation is the toric ideal $\sqrt{\Tilde{I}_T+ \Tilde{\I}_{G}}=\ker \varphi'_\T$. \end{theorem}
+\begin{theorem} Let~$\G =(G,\Lambda_{\G})$ be a BMT-derived block graph from~$\T = (T,\Lambda_\T,\mathrm{Z}(\T))$ with~$\mathrm{Z}(\T)\not=\emptyset$ {such that all nodes of~$\T$ have distinct colors}.
+Then, the vanishing ideal of~$L_\T^{-1}=\L_\G^{-1}$ under the~$G$-derived Laplacian transformation is the toric ideal $\sqrt{\Tilde{I}_T+ \Tilde{\I}_{G}}=\ker \varphi'_\T$. \end{theorem}

-\begin{proof} We have $\L_{\G} = L_T\cap \L_{G}$, so by \Cref{thm:ACTUAL_INTERSECTION}, it suffices to show that the vanishing ideals of $\L_G^{-1}$ and of $L_T^{-1}$ are binomial under the $G$-derived Laplacian.
-Let $\psi$ represent the $G$-derived Laplacian transformation.
+\begin{proof} We have~$\L_{\G} = L_T\cap \L_{G}$, so by \Cref{thm:ACTUAL_INTERSECTION}, it suffices to show that the vanishing ideals of~$\L_G^{-1}$ and of~$L_T^{-1}$ are binomial under the~$G$-derived Laplacian.
+Let~$\psi$ represent the~$G$-derived Laplacian transformation.